cnbbooks/lfe-manual/source/index.html.md

 rebar3 lfe clean-all
 ```

-## Metadata
+## Versions

-The tasks in this section relate to obtaining metadata about a project, LFE,
+It can be very useful to obtain all the important version info for a project:
-the LFE rebar3 plugin, and the Erlang release installed/active on your machine.
+your project, LFE, the LFE rebar3 plugin, and the Erlang release
+installed/active on your machine.
+When submiting a bug or asking for help on
+the LFE Slack, you might very well be asked for this information.

 > Get versions: